Opium: Ancient use (pre-500 AD)

-Opium has been actively collected since approximately 3400 BCE.
+Opium has been actively collected since approximately 3400 BC.
+Ancient alabaster residue reveals deliberate opium use in Egypt, suggesting royal tombs may have contained valuable narcotics prized by pharaohs.

-At least 17 finds of Papaver somniferum from Neolithic settlements have been reported throughout Switzerland, Germany, and Spain, including the placement of large numbers of poppy seed capsules at a burial site (the Cueva de los Murciélagos, or "Bat Cave", in Spain), which has been carbon-14 dated to 4200 BCE.
+At least 17 finds of Papaver somniferum from Neolithic settlements have been reported throughout Switzerland, Germany, and Spain, including the placement of large numbers of poppy seed capsules at a burial site (the Cueva de los Murciélagos, or "Bat Cave", in Spain), which has been carbon-14 dated to 4200 BC.
 Numerous finds of P. somniferum or P. setigerum from Bronze Age and Iron Age settlements have also been reported.
 The first known cultivation of opium poppies was in Mesopotamia, approximately 3400 BCE, by Sumerians, who called the plant hul gil, the "joy plant".
 Tablets found at Nippur, a Sumerian spiritual center south of Baghdad, described the collection of poppy juice in the morning and its use in production of opium.
 Cultivation continued in the Middle East by the Assyrians, who also collected poppy juice in the morning after scoring the pods with an iron scoop; they called the juice aratpa-pal, possibly the root of Papaver.
 Opium production continued under the Babylonians and Egyptians.

 Opium was used with poison hemlock to put people quickly and painlessly to death.
 It was also used in medicine.
 Spongia somnifera, sponges soaked in opium, were used during surgery.
-The Egyptians cultivated opium thebaicum in famous poppy fields around 1300 BCE.
+The Egyptians cultivated opium thebaicum in famous poppy fields around 1300 BC.
 Opium was traded from Egypt by the Phoenicians and Minoans to destinations around the Mediterranean Sea, including Greece, Carthage, and Europe.
-By 1100 BCE, opium was cultivated on Cyprus, where surgical-quality knives were used to score the poppy pods, and opium was cultivated, traded, and smoked.
+By 1100 BC, opium was cultivated on Cyprus, where surgical-quality knives were used to score the poppy pods, and opium was cultivated, traded, and smoked.
 Opium was also mentioned after the Persian conquest of Assyria and Babylonian lands in the 6th century BC.